jacwellington/mnpopcenter.github.io/README.md

 For the `categories` variable, the set of allowable values is XXX coming soon XXX.

+#### Blog Post Content - Kramdown Markdown

+After the end of the front matter, the rest of the file contains your blog post content.
+Use [Kramdown markdown](http://kramdown.gettalong.org/syntax.html) syntax to write your post.
+Most, but not all, of the Kramdown functionality will work on Github Pages (this is mostly relevant for code blocks, read below on how to do this correctly).
+All the usual stuff works, such as lists, headers, links, inline images, tables, and so on.

 #### Including Code in Your Posts

-Jekyll uses Pygments to provide syntax-highlighted code blocks in posts.
-To use Pygments, use the Liquid tags `{% highlight _lang_ %}` and `{% endhighlight %}`.
+Jekyll on GitHub Pages uses Pygments to provide syntax-highlighted code blocks in posts.
+To use Pygments, use the tags `{% highlight _lang_ %}` and `{% endhighlight %}` to surround your code.
 For example:

 ~~~
 {% highlight ruby %}